 495 x 390mm

-Before returning to New Zealand in 1929 Weeks spent some time studying at the Andre Lhote Academy in Paris and here his work acquired the structural strength (some have called it “soft cubism”) which seemed to give it a distinctly modern flavour when he showed paintings back home.
+Before returning to New Zealand in 1929 Weeks spent some time studying at the André Lhote Academy in Paris and here his work acquired the structural strength (some have called it “soft cubism”) which seemed to give it a distinctly modern flavour when he showed paintings back home.
 For many years Weeks taught at Elam influencing a whole generation of students.
 The impact of his teaching has not been properly assessed and his contribution to New Zealand painting remains neglected.
 It is significant that in 1955 a large scale retrospective exhibition of his best work was destroyed in a fire at Elam on the eve of its national tour.
 Weeks never recovered from this severe blow.
-Weeks’ abstracts began as stylised analyses of still lifes or seated figures.
+His abstracts began as stylised analyses of still lifes or seated figures.
 Only gradually did he come to view abstraction as something quite distinct from representation.
-This painting moves in that direction.
-The title of this work alerts us to this fact.
+This painting moves in that direction, the title alerting us to the fact.